dministro/linux-iio-ads7142/README.md

 >Shows the scale to calculate the mV value from raw conversion result, see ref: [1]<br>
 Equation: mV = in_voltage`Y`_raw * in_voltage`Y`_scale.<br>
 *Note:*
->>This attribute comes up, when the 'vref-supply' property is present in the devicetree node definition.
+>>This attribute comes up, when the 'avdd-supply' property is present in the devicetree node definition.

 **events/in_voltage`Y`_thresh_either_hysteresis**